pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 ![[Pasted image 20231117175406.png]]

-~~> <u>Important note for [Spark 40 OOW cases in CA, AU, UK]</u>: You'll be requesting a replacement as B-stock, which will be our certified like-new products.
+~~Important note for [Spark 40 OOW cases in CA, AU, UK]: You'll be requesting a replacement as B-stock, which will be our certified like-new products.
 (For other products, proceed with regular replacements.)
 >
 > Communicate with the following message: “In order to provide faster resolution, we'll offer a certified like-new replacement for you.”~~